 ArcelorMittal beats profit expectations after lockdown low

-ArcelorMittal , the world's largest steelmaker, reported third-quarter core profit above expectations on Thursday as the easing of COVID-19 lockdowns led to improved demand in all regions.

-BRUSSELS: ArcelorMittal , the world's largest steelmaker, reported third-quarter core profit above expectations on Thursday as the easing of COVID-19 lockdowns led to improved demand in all regions.
+BRUSSELS: ArcelorMittal, the world's largest steelmaker, reported third-quarter core profit above expectations on Thursday (Nov 5) as the easing of COVID-19 lockdowns led to improved demand in all regions.

 CEO Lakshmi Mittal said in a statement that steel markets had recovered from a very challenging second quarter, with particular improvement in profits in Brazil and its unit grouping South Africa, Kazakhstan and Ukraine.